laurentiu-dancu/autobahn/docs/game-design-document.md

 ### 1.3.
 Core Gameplay Loop (MVP)

-The player starts with an immediately available "Salvage Materials" action that provides small amounts of basic raw materials without cost or time delay.
+Players start with small amounts of basic materials and an always-available "Salvage Materials" action.
 These materials can be crafted into simple automotive parts and sold for profit.
-As the player progresses, market systems are revealed and automation becomes available.
-The focus is on starting with the simplest possible profitable automotive component while ensuring the player can always generate basic inputs.
+As the player progresses, market systems are revealed and automation becomes available, eventually leading to sophisticated stock control systems.

 **Core Loop:** Salvage Materials → Manual Crafting → Market Sales → Resource Accumulation → Automation → Stock Control

 ### 1.4.
 Theme & Setting (MVP)

 The game is set in the very early 20th century (1900-1910), focusing on a garage-based automotive parts business.
-The player starts as an individual craftsperson salvaging materials from their workshop and making simple automotive components that were commonly produced by small workshops and sold to early automobile manufacturers.
-The setting emphasizes the manual, artisanal nature of early automotive manufacturing with a focus on resourcefulness and gradual industrialization.
+The player starts as an individual craftsperson with basic materials and the ability to salvage more from their workshop, making simple automotive components that were commonly produced by small workshops and sold to early automobile manufacturers.

 ### 1.5.
 Anti-Softlock Design

 The "Salvage Materials" action serves as the primary anti-softlock mechanism.
-This action is always available, requires no resources, has no time cost, and provides small but consistent amounts of basic raw materials.
-This ensures players can always recover from any resource-depleted state and continue progressing without external intervention.
+This action is always available, requires no resources, has no time cost, and provides one random basic raw material per click.
+Combined with the starting materials, this ensures players can always recover from any resource-depleted state and continue progressing.

 ## 2. Core Mechanics (MVP)

 ### 2.1.
 Player Actions

-- **Salvage Materials (Primary Action):** The fundamental and always-available action that provides small, fixed amounts of basic raw materials (Wire Stock, Sheet Metal, Leather Scraps, Oil) without consuming any resources or time.
-This action is immediately visible and clickable upon game start, providing instant feedback and ensuring the player can always generate basic inputs for crafting.
+- **Salvage Materials (Primary Action):** Always-available action that provides one random basic raw material (Wire Stock, Sheet Metal, Leather Scraps, or Oil) per click.
+Serves as the fundamental anti-softlock mechanism and provides immediate player engagement.

-- **Manual Crafting:** Transform salvaged or purchased materials into automotive components through instant crafting actions.
-Examples: "Bend Wire Spring," "File Metal Bracket," "Cut Leather Gasket."
+- **Manual Crafting:** Transform materials into automotive components through timed crafting actions (1.5-8 seconds).
+Available recipes: Wire Springs, Metal Brackets, Leather Gaskets, Spring Assemblies, and Repair Kits.

-- **Integrated Market Trading:** Buy raw materials and sell finished products through inline market controls integrated directly into the resource display, making trading fluid and accessible.
+- **Integrated Market Trading:** Buy raw materials and sell finished products through inline market controls integrated directly into the resource display.

-- **Building & Upgrading:** Construct and improve automated machines within the workshop.
+- **Building & Upgrading:** Construct and improve automated machines within the workshop (Wire Bending Jig, Filing Station).

-- **Stock Control Management:** Configure automated buying and selling rules, set inventory thresholds, and manage trading systems to reduce manual market interaction.
+- **Stock Control Management:** Hire personnel to manage automated buying and selling rules, reducing manual market interaction.

 ### 2.2.
 Resource Management

 #### Basic Raw Materials:
-- **Wire Stock:** Basic metal wire for springs and small components (obtainable via salvaging)
+- **Wire Stock:** Basic metal wire for springs and small components (starting: 5, salvageable)
-- **Sheet Metal:** Thin metal sheets for brackets and simple parts (obtainable via salvaging)
+- **Sheet Metal:** Thin metal sheets for brackets and simple parts (starting: 3, salvageable)
-- **Leather Scraps:** For gaskets and simple seals (obtainable via salvaging)
+- **Leather Scraps:** For gaskets and simple seals (starting: 2, salvageable)
-- **Oil:** For lubrication and treatment (obtainable via salvaging)
+- **Oil:** For lubrication and treatment (starting: 1, salvageable)

 #### Basic Processed Components:
 - **Wire Springs:** Hand-bent springs for various automotive uses